-Revival of Scientific Approach at the Ground Level of Engineering.
+D. Revival of Scientific Approach at the Ground Level of Engineering.

 This proposal is not just about a single scientific experiment.
 This proposal is an effort to promote the combination of Science, Engineering, Commercialism and Education at the very ground level.
-Spaceflight is expensive.
-In order to run these programs governments, have to have motivation, commercial organizations have to have profit return, and educational institutions have to have publishable results in order to get funding.
+Spaceflight is expensive (Martin, A. 2015).
+In order to run space flight missions, governments, have to have motivation, commercial organizations have to have profit return, and educational institutions have to have publishable results in order to get funding.
 The cost of engineering and the lack of science is the number one hindrance in spaceflight in this generation.

 In the last century, human spaceflight has taken a dangerous turn away from the scientific research and discovery methods of the pioneers in spaceflight.
 Budgets are not designed to pay for experiment that may or may not work they are designed to build rockets that can sell based on power.
 The scientists within NASA are tasked with observing external systems such as new planets, biology and observing radio waves.
 Most NASA scientists are not tasked with finding new ways to create propulsion using unknown methods and scientific discovery.

-The Scientific Method & Electronic Propulsion Engineering
+E. The Scientific Method & Electronic Propulsion Engineering

 The goal of this proposal is to re-introduce a scientific approach to the way we handle space propulsion sciences, specifically electronic propulsion.
 The function of this proposal is to introduce an experiment that combines physics, chemistry, engineering, sound, electricity, and magnetism.

-The purpose of this experimentation for winter quarter 2018's undergraduate research 294 class is to obtain proof of concept that sound can be used to increase the density of a plasma propellant via the formation of a vortex formation.

-The Field of Electronic Propulsion was created with Ideas by Konstantin Eduardovitch Tsiolkovky in 1911, in an article titled “The investigation of universal space by means of reactive devices.”
-He published “It is possible that in time we may use electricity to produce a large velocity for the particles ejected from a rocket device [8, p.
-95].”, which first gave us the idea that particles could be accelerated through the use of an electromagnetic field.
+The Field of Electronic Propulsion was created with Ideas by Konstantin Eduardovitch Tsiolkovsky in 1911, in an article titled “The investigation of universal space by means of reactive devices.”
+He published “It is possible that in time we may use electricity to produce a large velocity for the particles ejected from a rocket device (Tsiolkovsky, 1911, p.
+8).”, which first gave us the idea that particles could be accelerated through the use of an electromagnetic field.
 The equations, formulas and methods of attaining velocity in relation to expelled fuel mass are still used today and all electronic propulsion and liquid chemical spaceflight devices.

 The first electronic propulsion device used in space was on November 30th, 1964 when the Soviet Zond-2 spacecraft used plasma thrusters for rotations needed for solar panel alignment, which offered another concept in efficiency in energy usage.
 In the missions since, the goal of developing new electronic propulsion systems has been to maximize the use of electrical energy.
 While we have developed numerous forms of powering satellites in space flight vehicles our troubles still lie in the fact that we have not achieved our full potential in our abilities to transfer energy into an energy which we can use for acceleration and velocity in relation to the mass of gas which we expel during spaceflight.